Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Model system and methods

 As we discussed in Section \ref{subsec:TDDFT}, the present implementation of TDDFT employs a local exchange--correlation potential.
-While this choice is dictated by the numerical efficiency and it makes it possible to address metallic nanowires of large radii, the price to pay is that the ALDA fails to reproduce the image potential \cite{PhysRevLett.68.1359,PhysRevLett.80.4265}.
-For an electron in vacuum, the electron--surface interaction is too short-ranged, resulting in an overestimation of the height of the tunneling barrier separating metal surfaces.
-In our earlier work \cite{HotElectrons_in_Gaps}, we have demonstrated that this issue can be alleviated to a large extent by a proper choice of the stabilization potential.
-It has to be set in such a way that the work function of the nanowire $\Phi$ obtained with ground-state DFT and the actual work function $\Phi_{\rm{M}}$ of considered metal (in this work, silver or gold) satisfy the following relation
+This choice is dictated by numerical efficiency and it makes it possible to address metallic nanowires of large radii.
+The price to pay is that the ALDA fails to reproduce the long-range polarization potential (image potential) felt by an electron moving in vacuum in front of metal surface \cite{PhysRevLett.68.1359,PhysRevLett.80.4265}.
+The electron--surface interaction is too short-ranged, resulting in an overestimation of the height of the tunneling barrier separating metal surfaces.

+In our earlier work \cite{HotElectrons_in_Gaps}, we demonstrated that this issue can be alleviated to a large extent by a proper choice of the stabilization potential \cite{perdew1990stabilized}, and thus of the work function $\Phi$ of the nanowires obtained from ground-state DFT calculations.
+In practice, one requires that the height of the tunneling barrier $\mathcal{W}_{\rm{tb}}$ within DFT is the same as that between actual metals obtained classically with account of the image potential (with no bias is applied).

+Here, $\Phi_{\rm{M}}$ is the actual work function of the considered metal (in this work, silver or gold), $V_{\rm{gs}}$ is the ground-state potential calculated using DFT, and $V_{\rm{m}}$ is the model potential given by Eq.~\eqref{eq:MetalPotWPP}.
+In deriving Eq.~\eqref{eq:effectiveWF1}, we consider that the maximum of the tunneling barrier along the shortest path between metals is attained at the middle $(x=0,y=0)$ of the symmetric junction.
+From Eq.~\eqref{eq:effectiveWF1} it follows that

+The relation between $\Phi$ and $\Phi_{\rm{M}}$ is given in Table~\ref{table1} for the $d_{\rm{gap}}$ values relevant for the present work.
+It is worth noting that the work function correction does not affect the qualitative aspects of the studied processes.
+It is important when comparing TDDFT and WPP results (in WPP, the actual work function value $\Phi_{\rm{M}}$ is used), as well as when comparing theoretical results with experimental data obtained for a specific metal.

-where $\mathcal{W}_{\rm{tb}}$ is the height of the tunneling barrier of the junction in the absence of applied bias.
-Note that when the dc bias is applied to the junction, $\mathcal{W}_{\rm{tb}}$ obtained from the TDDFT is defined as
+We verified, that once conditions for $\Phi$ given by Eq.~\ref{eq:effectiveWF1} and Eq.~\ref{eq:effectiveWF} are satisfied, the heights of the DFT and model tunneling barriers are also approximately equal when the dc bias is applied.
+In this situation $\mathcal{W}_{\rm{tb}}$ obtained from the TDDFT is defined as

 where $V_{max}^{\rm{TDDFT}}$ is the maximum self-consistent potential in the junction obtained at $t=t_-$, i.e., at constant THz field prior to the arrival of the optical pulse (see Eq.~\eqref{eq:THz} and Eq.~\eqref{eq:THz1}).
+As a final remark, the self-consistent potential $V_{\rm{gs}}(x,y=0)$ and the model potential $V_{\rm{m}}(x)$ within the gap are quite similar along the dimer axis up to the energy offset given by $V_{\rm{gs}}(x=0,y=0)-V_{\rm{m}}(x=0)$ \cite{HotElectrons_in_Gaps} (see Eq.~\ref{eq:effectiveWF}).